Guest post by Paul Burnham

 Results with a surplus of women

 These simulations removed six men from the population, leaving a surplus of women.
-In a monogamous system, the top 12 women would choose the husband with the closest rank to her own—1 through 12 if the bottom six men are removed, and 7 through 18 if the top six are removed.
+In a monogamous system, the top 12 women would choose the husband with the closest rank to her own—1 through 12 if the bottom six men are removed and 7 through 18 if the top six are removed.
 In either case, the bottom six women would remain unmarried.
 That result serves as the baseline against which the results in a polygamous system are compared under each of the six male value distributions and removal rules (that is, bottom six or top six).

 Inverse rank distribution

 Removing even a single male from the exercise has major implications for the social preference for polygyny.
-The simplest results to understand are those for the IR distribution, in which the vote between polygyny and monogamy was a tie when the population was balanced.
+The simplest results to understand are those for the IR distribution in which the vote between polygyny and monogamy was a tie when the population was balanced.
 The absence of the lowest-ranked male has implications only for the lowest-ranked woman, who would remain unmarried under monogamy.
-Clearly, she would prefer polygyny to remaining unmarried, but she also preferred polygyny when the population was balanced, so her vote would not change.
+Clearly, she would prefer polygyny to remaining unmarried, but she also preferred polygyny when the population was balanced so her vote would not change.
 This scenario does, however, remove one male vote for monogamy, which breaks the tie and makes polygyny the socially preferred system.
 The removal of all six of the lowest-ranked men who would remain unmarried under polygyny in the balanced population scenario would not change any woman’s vote but would eliminate six male votes for monogamy and thereby shift the social preference even further in favor of polygyny.

 Would the social preference be different if it were the highest-ranked men (who supported polygyny when the population was balanced) who were removed instead of the lowest-ranked men?
 Not actually that much.
 A simulation using the IR distribution but removing the six highest-ranked men yielded the following results:

 - The top six remaining men (originally 7 through 12, who were indifferent when the population was balanced) would now get multiple wives (three, in cases of 7 through 9) and would switch their votes to polygyny.
 The next three (13 through 15, who would remain unmarried if the population were balanced) would get one wife who ranks higher than the wife they would get under monogamy, so they would also switch to favoring polygyny.
-Only the bottom three would continue to favor monogamy, as that is the only system in which they would get a wife.
+Only the bottom three would continue to favor monogamy as that is the only system in which they would get a wife.
 Thus, 9 men would vote for polygyny and 3 for monogamy—none would be indifferent.

 - The top six women, who would favor monogamy if the population were balanced, would continue to favor monogamy.
 The seventh-ranked woman would get the same husband under either system, just as she would if the population were balanced.
 Of the bottom eleven, nine would choose to become plural wives of higher-ranked men.
 Seven of them would thereby improve their access to male resources and would vote for polygyny.
 However, two of them (ranked 8 and 9) would move up only one rank.
-The half-share of resources they would get is less than the full share of the lower-ranked husband’s resources they would get under monogamy (which were claimed by higher-ranked women under polygyny).
+The half-share of resources they would get are less than the full share of the lower-ranked husband’s resources they would get under monogamy (which were claimed by higher-ranked women under polygyny).
 The two who would not choose to become plural wives (ranked 13 and 16) would not get husbands at all under monogamy and so prefer polygyny.
-Thus, 9 women would vote for polygyny, 8 would vote for monogamy, and 1 would be indifferent.
+Thus, 9 women would vote for polygyny, 8 would vote for monogamy and 1 would be indifferent.

-- The overall vote when the top six men are removed would be 18 votes for polygyny and 11 for monogamy, with 1 indifferent.
-That contrasts with 14 votes for polygyny and 8 votes for monogamy, with 8 indifferent when the bottom six men are removed.
+- The overall vote when the top six men are removed would be 18 votes for polygyny and 11 for monogamy with 1 indifferent.
+That contrasts with 14 votes for polygyny and 8 votes for monogamy with 8 indifferent when the bottom six men are removed.

 Other distributions